Baltimore, MD

 Our analysis of UOM:

-A student taking student loans for all 4 years of medical school at UOM, including tuition, fees, locally adjusted cost of living expenses, incidentals, and interest, can expect to have total student loans of $197,366.
+A student taking student loans for all 4 years at UOM, including tuition, fees, locally adjusted cost of living expenses, incidentals, and interest, can expect to have total student loans of $197,366.
 Estimate repayment with the SDN School Loan Repayment Calculator.

-The cost of living at UOM is lower than 98% of all medical schools nationwide.
-This can significantly reduce your overall expenses during medical school, making it a more affordable option.
+The cost of living at UOM is lower than 98% of all similar schools nationwide.
+This can significantly reduce your overall expenses during your time at the school, making it a more affordable option.

 There is currently insufficient information to assess the neighborhood around UOM.